doukremt/python-sophia/doc/tutorial.rst

 Storing rich objects
 ====================

-It is possible to store any kind of Python object in a database, as long as this object is serializable.
+It is possible to store any kind of Python object in a database, as long as this object is serialisable.
 The class :class:`sophia.ObjectDatabase` defines an interface for marshalling/unmarshalling data transparently.
 By default, it serialises objects (both keys and values) with the :mod:`pickle` module.
 If the shape of your data permits it, you may prefer to use the :mod:`struct` module.
 It is faster than :mod:`pickle`, and is language-independent (which means you can open the same database from C, Python, Lua, or what not, without pain), but on the other hand can only handle fixed-type data.

 Here is, for example, how you would write an interface for a database intended to be used for storing mappings of unicode keys to unsigned integers.
 Here we choose to encode the keys in UTF-8, and to represent the integers as C :c:type:`unsigned long`, packed in network order (so that the database is portable across architectures)::